-- A student is given detention if he/she deviates from the behavioral expectations set forth by the school and/or is disrespectful of others in the school community.
+A student is given detention if they deviate from the behavioral expectations set forth by the school and/or are disrespectful of others in the school community.
 The two types of detention are teacher detention and office detention.

-- Most teachers handle most disciplinary problems in their own classroom, utilizing a system of consequences which may include any of the following:
+Most teachers handle most disciplinary problems in their own classroom, utilizing a system of consequences which may include any of the following:

 - verbal warnings,

 - written notes home,

 - phone calls, and

 - teacher detentions.

-- When a student is given a teacher detention, he /she must report to that teacher immediately after school for a designated period of time.
+When a student is given a teacher detention, they must report to that teacher immediately after school for a designated period of time.

-Note: If a student fails to appear for a teacher detention, he/she may be assigned two office detentions, plus the teacher detention.
+Note: If a student fails to appear for a teacher detention, they may be assigned an office detention, plus the teacher detention.

-- The principal or their designee assigns office detention.
+The assistant principal or their designee assigns office detention.
 Office detention is held Monday through Thursday from 2:30-3:10 pm.
-A copy of the disciplinary referral form will be sent home. - Note: Office detention takes priority over all other school or non-school related commitments and work, with the exception of teacher detentions or after school course work with written permission from the teacher.
+A copy of the disciplinary referral form will be sent home.

+Note: Office detention takes priority over all other school or non-school related commitments and work, with the exception of teacher detentions or after school course work with written permission from the teacher.